timholy/ProfileView.jl/README.md

 - You can pan the view by clicking and dragging, or by scrolling your mouse/trackpad (scroll=vertical, SHIFT-scroll=horizontal).

+- The toolbar at the top contains two icons to load and save profile data, respectively.
+Clicking the save icon will prompt you for a filename; you should use extension `*.jlprof` for any file you save.
+  Launching `ProfileView.view(nothing)` opens a blank window, which you can populate with saved data by clicking on the "open" icon.

+**NOTE**: ProfileView does not support the old JLD-based `*.jlprof` files anymore.
+Use the format provided by FlameGraphs v0.2 and higher.

 ## Command-line options

 The `view` command has the following syntax: